 - Place each covered tenderloin on a wire rack placed on a baking sheet lined with aluminum foil.

-- Place the baking sheet in the preheated oven and bake for 10 to 12 minutes or until chicken is cooked through.
+- Place the baking sheet in the oven and bake for 18-20 minutes or until chicken is cooked through.

 Want More Recipes?

 Check out my new book, Gluten-Free, Real Food Recipes for Kids.

 I wrote this book with YOU in mind.
 Parents who want to provide kids with wholesome meals without artificial colors, preservatives and other additives.

 All the recipes are gluten-free – with many options for grain free or Paleo, dairy free, egg free and vegetarian.

 It’s filled with 130+ pages of content and recipes, including:

 - Detailed information on how to properly soak and sprout nuts, beans, grains and seeds